| Get your Combat-Fishing Stuff Here! |

 lighter line too much to obstruct feeling the bites.
 While using

-this rig also be prepared to catch Sacramento Squawfish in various sizes
+this rig also be prepared to catch Sacramento Pike-minnows in various sizes

 as night falls, catfish aplenty.